JN-gith/Hardware/README.md

 *Rev.F is confirmed to come in ver3.22 sticks, but that doesn't leave a gap for Rev.E.
 It's wildly guessed that they may both appear under 3.22.
 ^Version number seen in the wild, IC unconfirmed.

-### The correct way of referring to DDR4 and DDR5 memory specifications:
+### The correct way of referring to DDR4 and DDR5 memory specifications by Ian (techtechpotato) :

-I'm going to actually talk you through, what the argument is all about.
+I'm going to actually talk you through what the argument is all about.
 So let's take this kit of DDR4-3600 memory from Crucial as an example.
 It's listed as DDR4-3600 and this is what you'll see when you buy this memory everywhere online.
 You know it says DDR4-3200/3600/3800 but how memory actually works relies on its clock cycle.
 So a clock cycle is a standard square wave that goes up down up down up down. ![afbeelding](https://user-images.githubusercontent.com/76516169/124127260-cc65fa80-da7b-11eb-8560-f20b7894d7bf.png)

-Which for example for this kit, runs at 1800MHz, but the point is when you open your cpu z tab you see 1800MHz, and not 3600MHz.
+Which for example for this kit, runs at 1800MHz, but the point is when you open your CPU-Z tab you see 1800MHz, and not 3600MHz.
 That is the data rate of the signal from your cpu to your memory and the reason why we get 3600 from 1800 is that a transfer can occur on either the rise of your clock signal or the fall of your clock signal. (rising and falling or also commonly used, "leading and trailing").

 This is how we get double data rate.
-When we move to quad data rate(QDR) memory we're actually going to be taking four reads per cycle so the memory may still be running at 1800MHz but in qdr that will actually be running at 7200 mega transfers per second(MT/s).
-So for every one cycle you're doing two transfers in ddr and for every one cycle you're doing four transfers in qdr.
+When we move to quad data rate(QDR) memory we're actually going to be taking four reads per cycle, so the memory may still be running at 1800MHz but in QDR that will actually be running at 7200 mega transfers per second (MT/s).
+So for every one cycle, you're doing two transfers in DDR and  four transfers in QDR.
 Now this all comes down to what we mean by one hertz.
 One hertz is usually written as you know, an event per second.
 But it's actually a bit more complex than that.
 It's actually one cycle per second. hertz comes from the need to have a periodic timing.
 If something happens at one hertz, it happens one time every second.
 If it happens at two hertz it's two times every second.

-When we're counting ddr memory transfers on the rising edge or the falling edge of the clock, people are saying: well you're doing two elements so that's two hertz, not just two transfers.
+When we're counting DDR memory transfers on the rising edge or the falling edge of the clock, people are saying: well you're doing two elements so that's two hertz, not just two transfers.
 And the point is that you can do a memory transfer or you can't do a memory transfer.
 It's not periodic because it's not constant.
 That's where it falls down on the per cycle rule.
 And if you actually look at the units of this calculation, the thing that you do a lot in maths, physics, chemistry, science and research is that you coalesce the standard units of the system.
-So if a hertz is a one cycle per second and you're doing it two transfers per cycle.
+So if a hertz is one cycle per second and you're doing it two transfers per cycle.
 Then the cycles cancel out and you get transfers per second, and that's the unit of memory transfer.
 (Cycles per second (C/s) * transfers per cycle (T/C) = transfers per second (T/s).

 So another way to think about it is with music.
 I like this idea by TechTechPotato because it is very similar to memory.
 Standard music might have 142 beats per minute, that's the equivalent of hertz.
 So you have the regular cadence of 142 beats per minute.
 Now on every beat you can play multiple notes (Same with memory, but with transfers)
 So in say a minute which has 142 beats you could be playing 200 notes. but you don't say it's 200 beats per inute it's still 142.

-### Why this is important to use correctly now, looking at the future of DDR5
-DDR5 uses a split bus, you can look at this like dual channel, but on one DIMM (even if it absolutely is not that, the pointers of each bus can actually overlap, it just gives you some kind of idea)
-So DDR5-6400 is the same effective speed as DDR4-3200, which is 3200MHz, because the bus clock on both is 1600MHz.
-But because of the split bus, the bandwith on DDR5 is double of the DDR4.
-This is also why using MT/s is so important.
-DDR5-6400 is 6400 MT/s, 3200 MHz effective clock, 1600MHz bus clock, 400/200 MHz module clock.

 ### [ Some commonly seen arguments in the defence of MHz are: ]